willpost1292/willpost1292.github.io/projects/project-2.md

 # UHM Hotfix
+UHM Hotfix is a web application build for the students of University of Hawaii Manoa to report issues found around campus so students can contribute in improving their campus
 <a href="https://uhm-hotfix.meteorapp.com"> The Site </a> <br/>
 <a href="https://uhm-hotfix.github.io"> Github IO Project Site </a> <br/>
-UHM Hotfix is a web application build for the students of University of Hawaii Manoa to report issues found around campus so students can contribute in improving their campus.

 # Technologies Used
 UHM Hotfix is Build with Node.JS, the Meteor framework, the React Library, and MongoDB.